gmfmi/searchinGhost/README.md

 > to display the result with a `console.log()`.
 If you are a more advanced user, the
 > best option is still to use the debugger.
 Also, do not forget to clean your local
 > cache when testing!
 >
+> *note*: by default, this option is already fields with a helper function to make it
+> easier to use the field "tags" in posts.
+See the `indexedFields` options.
+>
 > example:
 > ```js